Order of the Bath: Contemporary era

 In 1910, after his accession to the throne, George V ordered the revival of the Installation ceremony, perhaps prompted by the first Installation ceremony of the more junior Order of St Michael and St George, held a few years earlier, and the building of a new chapel for the Order of the Thistle in 1911.
 The Installation ceremony took place on 22 July 1913 in the Henry VII Chapel, and Installations have been held at regular intervals since.

 Prior to the 1913 Installation, it was necessary to adapt the chapel to accommodate the larger number of members.
 An appeal was made to the members of the Order, and following the Installation a surplus remained.
 A Committee was formed from the Officers to administer the 'Bath Chapel Fund', and over time this committee has come to consider other matters than purely financial ones.

 Another revision of the statutes of the Order was undertaken in 1925, to consolidate the 41 additional statutes which had been issued since the 1859 revision.

 Women were admitted to the Order in 1971.
 In the 1971 New Year Honours, Jean Nunn became the first woman admitted to the order.
 In 1975, Princess Alice, Duchess of Gloucester, an aunt of Elizabeth II, became the first woman to reach the highest rank, Dame Grand Cross.
 Princess Alice (née Douglas-Montagu-Scott) was a direct descendant of the Order's first Great Master, and her husband, who had died the previous year, had also held that office.
 The second Dame Grand Cross, Sally Davies, was appointed in the 2020 New Year Honours.

 Composition

 Sovereign

 The British Sovereign is the Sovereign of the Order of the Bath.
-As with all honours, except those in the Sovereign's personal gift, (Note: The Order of the Garter, the Order of the Thistle, the Order of Merit and the Royal Victorian Order are all awarded at the Sovereign's discretion and ministerial advice is not required.) the Sovereign makes all appointments to the Order on the advice of the Government.
+As with all honours, except those in the Sovereign's personal gift, (Note: The Order of the Garter, the Order of the Thistle, the Order of Merit and the Royal Victorian Order are all bestowed at the Sovereign's discretion and ministerial advice is not required.) the Sovereign makes all appointments to the Order on the advice of the Government.